Azure/k8s-infra/hack/generator/spec/case-study-chained-storage-versions.md

 }
 ```

 While `SortKey` appears at the end of the list of assignments in the first method, the mirror assignment of `AlphaKey` appears at the start of the list in the second method.
+In both cases the properties are shown in alphabetical order.

 ## Version Map